This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 • Cover your skin while walking outdoors and tuck trousers into socks

-• Use insect repellent on clothes and skin- products containing DEET are best
+• Use insect repellent on clothes and skin- such as products containing DEET

 • Stick to paths whenever possible